govtechmy/hansards-dataproc/README.md

 ### Notes

 - As of 14 July 2022, 17 November 2021 (14-04-02-15) has the last _Penyata Rasmi_; the statements after all have the status _Naskhah belum disemak_
-- Categories encountered are, in their order of appearance in _KANDUNGAN_
+- Common (but not exhaustive) categories encountered are, in their order of appearance in _KANDUNGAN_
   - JAWAPAN-JAWAPAN MENTERI BAGI PERTANYAAN-PERTANYAAN
   - JAWAPAN-JAWAPAN LISAN BAGI PERTANYAAN-PERTANYAAN,
   - RANG UNDANG-UNDANG DIBAWA KE DALAM MESYUARAT,